 Tim is a multimedia artist.
 For one piece, he worked with a Reggae band; for another he worked with a Nigerian Rastafarian and four drummers.
 Usually he works alone or in collaboration with the composer Arne Hanna or the visual artist Ruth Hingston.
-He’s been making multimedia works for more than thirty years, collaborating with composers, performers, theatrical directors and visual artists.
+He’s been making multimedia works for almost forty years, collaborating with composers, performers, choreographers, theatrical directors and visual artists.

 Tim enjoys the excitement and the risks of collaboration.